Pricing

 When the regular ticket price is $175, sell the first 100 tickets for $100 and 100 – 150 tickets for $125.

 VIP tickets are priced higher than regular tickets but offer value for money.
-The higher cost is justified by access to exclusive and additional experiences, such as a chance to meet the artist or speaker or entry to VIP lounges.
+The higher cost is justified by access to exclusive and additional experiences, such as a chance to meet the artist or speaker, or entry to VIP lounges.
 These experiences are worth the price for those who want to meet their networking goals.

 With tiered tickets, audiences can curate a customized event experience.
 This ticket type allows potential attendees to choose what they get from the event.
 For example, participants who invest in an all-access ticket can enter the event and receive exclusive perks.
 Other ticket tiers offer limited access.